Dr. Shirley's Web Courses

 AD 1916

-Sykes-Picot agreement between France and England, to divide up the Middle East;
+Sykes-Picot agreement between France and England, to divide up the Middle East

-Arab revolt against the Ottoman Turks
+Arabs revolt against the Ottoman Turks

 AD 1917

-Trotsky and Lenin take over the Russian government;
+Trotsky and Lenin take over the Russian government

 AD 1917, June

-Britain and France demand that King Constantine of Greece abdicate.
-The King and his son Prince George flee, his second son Alexander became the provisional King
+The King and his son Prince George fled, his second son Alexander became the provisional King

 AD 1917, July 2